Comparative Analysis of Change Blindness in Virtual Reality and Augmented Reality Environments: Discussion

 The mixed ANOVA does not reveal a significant main effect on the detection rate between VR and AR.
 This suggests that, despite potential differences in visual perception speed between VR and AR, the accuracy of perception remains similar in both VR and AR. \paragraph{\textbf{Timeout Rate}} Different from the detection rate, this timeout rate results represent the ratio of tasks in which the participants were not able to find the altered object despite their awareness that one of the objects has been altered.
 This highlights instances where participants experienced difficulty in identifying the altered object within the given time limit (60 seconds).
 Similar to the detection time and rate, the participants find the altered object faster when it is changed inside of FoV in both types of immersive environments.
 In VR and AR, the Flickering condition has a significantly lower timeout rate than the Head-Turning condition. \modified{ In the VR environment, an interaction effect is observed between the visual attention-disturbing and the object alteration conditions.
-In the Head-Turning condition, the Removal condition's timeout rate is lower than the results of the Size Alteration condition, and also the timeout rate with the Flickering condition is lower than with the Head-Turning condition within the Size Alteration condition. } This result represents that the change blindness effect has easily occurred when the object is changed outside of FoV\modified{, and in VR, especially the Size Alteration is more affected by object changes outside of FoV than the Removal.
-Consequently}, it supports H1.
+Within the Head-Turning condition, the Removal condition has a lower timeout rate than the Size Alteration condition.
+Furthermore, under the Size Alteration condition, the timeout rate for the Flickering condition is lower than for the Head-Turning condition. } This result indicates that change blindness is more likely to occur when an object changes outside the FoV.
+In VR, the Size Alteration is particularly more influenced by object changes outside the FoV compared to the Removal condition.
+Consequently, it supports H1.
 Additionally, in AR, the different angles of the Head-Turning conditions do not affect the result.
-It is the same with the detection time results and rejects H4; the Head-Turning angle does not affect the Timeout Rate.
+It is the same with the detection time results and rejects H4; the Head-Turning angle does not affect the timeout rate.